sveawebpay/php-integration/README.md

 ## 4. deliverOrder
 Use the WebPay::deliverOrder request to deliver to the customer invoices for fulfilled orders.
 Svea will invoice the customer upon receiving the deliverOrder request.
-A deliverOrder request may also be used to parly deliver an order on Invoice orders.
+A deliverOrder request may also be used to partly deliver an order on Invoice orders.

 When Svea receives the deliverOrder request the status on the previous created order is set to *delivered*.
-Add the corresponding order id and the order rows that you want delivered before making the deliverOrder request.
-The specified rows will automatically be matched with the previous rows that was sent when creating the order.

 The deliverOrder functionallity is only applicable to invoice and payment plan payment method payments.